 - by Alan

-Ebay is the world’s largest yard sale that has grown to over 157 million active users over the past 20 years.
+Ebay is the world’s largest yard sale that has grown to over 183 million active users.
 It’s amazing to me that there is any order to it at all.
 Despite the massive quantity of transactions that occur each day, it can potentially be a great resource to those looking to get a general appraisal for their antiques.